Buying a Car Without Getting Burned

 WATCH OUT

-When buying a vehicle in Canada, you'll pay sales tax โ but the rate and type depend on your province.
-Some provinces charge HST (Harmonized Sales Tax), while others charge GST plus provincial sales tax (PST) separately.
+When buying a vehicle in Canada, you'll pay sales tax โ but the rate and type depend on your province:

-- Alberta, NWT, Nunavut, Yukon: only 5% GST applies โ no provincial sales tax.
+- Alberta, NWT, Nunavut, Yukon: only 5% GST โ no provincial sales tax on vehicles.

-- Private sales: in some provinces (e.g., Ontario), you pay tax on the higher of the purchase price or the Canadian Red Book wholesale value โ so you can't avoid tax by writing a lower price on the bill of sale.
+- Private sales: in Ontario, you pay tax on the higher of the purchase price or the Canadian Red Book wholesale value.
+You can't avoid tax by writing a lower price on the bill of sale.

 PRO TIP